ooggesen/BA/readme.md

 |OCRA                 | new_multiplier    | 88f468ada059f69ccb3cec28c638fa929822a889|
 |OCRA Pulseq          | grad-dev          | 5682400aa1f427abacc46f5ac8a961d6ab87c6d3|

-In the Pulseq measurements the same MaRCoS system was used but the MaRCoS experiments were taken from Ruben Pellicer (https://github.com/RPellicer/marcos_experiments).
-The files can be found in the Rubens_MaRCoS_Experiments folder in the repository.
+In the Pulseq measurements the same OCRA/MaRCoS system was used but the MaRCoS experiments were taken from the repositories of Ruben Pellicer (https://github.com/RPellicer/marcos_experiments).
+Since the used version is send per mail it has not a commit-hash, instead the files can be found in the Rubens_MaRCoS_Experiments folder in the repository.

 All this information is also listed in the bachelorthesis at page 25.